shariq1989/cookbook/content/recipe/butter-chicken.md

 +++
-title = "Murgh Makhani-Butter Chicken" date = "2021-03-22"
+title = "Butter Chicken - Murgh Makhani" date = "2021-03-22"
 description = "Butter chicken originated in Dehli, and it quickly grew in popularity throughout the rest of the world.
-It makes sense; butter chicken introduces the flavor and spices of Indian cooking in one tasty dish.
-For that reason, I often make this meal for those who have never tasted Indian food before.
-My creamy, homemade butter chicken recipe can be made in the Instant Pot or the stove-top and tastes just like your favorite restaurant." tags = [
+It makes sense; butter chicken introduces all the flavor and spices of Indian cooking in one dish.
+For that reason, I often make this meal for guests who have never tasted Indian food before.
+My creamy, homemade butter chicken recipe can be made in the Instant Pot or the stove-top and tastes just like your favorite restaurant.
+I hope you enjoy this butter chicken dish our family loves." tags = [
-    "entree",
+    "dinner",
     "low carb",
-    "keto",
     "instant pot"
 ]
 thumbnail= "images/butterchicken.jpeg"